-- Every Dalai Lama is believed to be the reincarnation of the original Dalai Lama, who returns to help his followers rather than Ascending to a Higher Plane of Existence.
+- Every Dalai Lama is believed to be the reincarnation of the original Dalai Lama, who returns to help his followers rather than Ascend to a Higher Plane of Existence.

 - Unlike other beings and even other lamas, tulkus, in Buddhism, are able to choose the form of their reincarnation.

 - Egyptian Mythology: The Egyptian gods are immortal in this way.
 Although they are depicted as being killed, and aging, in several myths, they always come back to life.
 The sun god Re dies each and every evening, and is reborn every morning as a child.
 Though the evidence isn't entirely clear, it appears that all gods were thought to age, die, and resurrect.
 It is also somewhat unclear, however, whether some of them skip the infancy stage.

 - Space 1889 in Canal Priest of Mars we learn that the Canal Keepers of Garyaan believe this is what happens to Seldon, the person that united Mars a few millennia ago.
 The Game Master decides if this is true.